Focused 100% On Education Law Matters

 3. Videos

-4. » Appealing A College Disciplinary Sanction When Evidence Didn’t Support The Finding
+4. » Appealing A College Disciplinary Sanction

-Appealing A College Disciplinary Sanction When Evidence Didn’t Support The Finding
+Reasons For Appealing A College Disciplinary Sanction

 A college disciplinary appeal is a student’s last chance at reversing a finding of responsibility from a hearing.
 Appealing the decision gives the student an opportunity to have another staff member review the case.